GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/latest/index.md

 **November 21, 2023**

 ### Taxonomy
 The [updated taxonomy](/blog/topics-enhancements/#taxonomy) is [ramping up](https://groups.google.com/a/chromium.org/g/topics-api-announce/c/iNYk69wKnJs/m/sSWAr6NPAgAJ) to general availability.
-Testers should begin seeing topics from the new taxonomy on the vast majority of traffic by mid-November 2023.
+Testers should have begun to see topics from the new taxonomy on the vast majority of traffic by mid-November 2023.

 ### Classifier
 Along with the updated taxonomy, an updated hostname classifier is ramping up to general availability.
 This includes a larger override list—50k rather than 10k websites—and an enhanced classifier.
 Together, these two changes improve the performance of Topics API classification.